Orange County set another daily record for coronavirus cases Tuesday, announcing 779 infections, along with 10 additional deaths.

 Do emphasized that people living in the nation illegally should not fear participating in the new outreach program for local residents.

 “Undocumented immigrants should not be fearful about being tested,” Do said.
 “No immigration status will be asked or shared with anyone… We want to be culturally sensitive and respond effectively in a way that will penetrate these disadvantaged communities.”

 The program will also include a mobile response team to help stem any spread in schools when they reopen, Do said.

 Supervisor Doug Chaffee said if the program “works it will be a pilot program that we can apply to other hot spots in the county.”

 The county’s case rate rose from 109.2 per 100,000 residents on Monday to 115.2 per 100,000 on Tuesday.
 The positive test rate increased from 9.3% to 9.9%, according to health officials.

 The state has set a desired standard average of 25 positive cases per 100,000 over a 14-day period, and a seven-day average positivity rate of 8%.

 The three-day average increase of hospitalized patients is 9.7%, creeping up on the state’s threshold of 10%.
 But that is down from Monday when it was at 11.6%.

-The county is in good shape in terms of hospital beds available.
-The county has 40.6% of its intensive care unit beds available, above the state threshold of 20%, and the county has 67% of its ventilators available, above the state standard of 25%.
+Orange County is in good shape in terms of hospital beds available.
+The county has 40.6% of its intensive care unit beds available, above the state threshold of 20%, and has 67% of its ventilators available, above the state standard of 25%.

 Of the fatalities, 175 were from nursing homes, and two were transients.